alexwlchan/alexwlchan.net/src/book-reviews/2026/love-expanded.md

 Somebody descrbied this book was "a collection of windows" into other ideas, which feels right.
 It touches on friendship, legal protections, race and culture, parenting, living arrangements, and more -- areas where aspec experiences collide with wider society.
-It never goes into depth on any one topic, but illustrates what  non-traditional relationships can look like with with real examples.
+It never goes into depth on any one topic, but illustrates what  non-traditional relationships can look like with real examples.

 Most ace/aro non-fiction feels niche and difficult to recommend if somebody's not interested in those specific queer experiences; I feel *Love Expanded* could appeal a wider audience.
 It uses aspec experiences are a lens to discuss human connection as a whole, rather than as an isolated subject.